 Following a loved one's death, Ukrainians typically cover the mirrors of the deceased's home.
 Family and friends usually gather for 3 days of prayer.
 Mourners visit to express their condolences and present flowers to the family.
-Some mourners may eat a symbolic meal of wheat and honey that signifies eternal life.
-Family and friends then gather for a funeral, and afterwards, the deceased is buried at a cemetery.

-Following the burial, loved ones share a "meal of mercy" in honor of the deceased, then gather again on the 9th day after the death.
-Leading up to the 40th day after the death, the Orthodox faithful pray fervently for the soul of the departed, as Orthodox Christians believe that God determines where a soul spends eternity during this period.
+Some mourners may eat a symbolic meal of wheat and honey that signifies the 40th day after the death, the Orthodox faithful pray fervently for the soul of the departed, as Orthodox Christians believe that God determines where a soul spends eternity during this period.
 After the 40th day, mourners gather to share another meal.
 During this event, they traditionally display a small glass of vodka and a piece of bread in memory of the deceased.
 These offerings remain in place until the alcohol evaporates.